On this page

 If I haven't been asked to come in for TB testing, does that mean I'm not at risk?

 If you do not receive a letter from the Health Department asking you to get a TB test, the risk of infection is likely very low.
-However, if you are concerned or develop any TB symptoms (persistent cough, fever, night sweats, unexplained weight loss), please consult your healthcare provider.
+However, if you are concerned or develop any TB symptoms (persistent cough, fever, night sweats, unexplained weight loss), contact your doctor or clinic.

 What is being done to make sure this doesn’t happen again?

 Whenever groups of people spend time together there is a risk of disease transmission.
 Health Department staff carefully look at each situation to see if anything can be done differently in the future to prevent the spread of a disease.
-The Multnomah County Health Department works with up to 30 cases of tuberculosis a year.
+We work with up to 30 cases of tuberculosis a year.

 Who is in charge?